 |Length of Procedure||About 2 hours||4-5 hours|

-Surface Irregularities along the course of the threads are sometimes seen but these are usually temporary only
+Surface Irregularities along the course of the threads are sometimes seen but in experienced hands are usually short-lived.

 Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.

 Dr Mayson has a long experience with Thread Lifts dating back to 2005 and his impressive before/after photos indicate the beautiful results that can be achieved when high quality, non-absorbable Threads and correct surgical techniques are used.

 The earliest threads were permanent but nowadays all threads available in Australia are absorbable.
 We are currently not recommending any brands of absorbable threads because of the likelihood of very short-lived corrections.
 Our Clinic is currently trying to source from overseas non-absorbable Threads similar to those we had back in 2005.